Listerine Mouthwash: Does it Kill Lice?

 Listerine does not kill head lice.
 Although lice may “play dead” if submerged in alcohol for long periods, they “resurrect” back to life.

-Using Listerine mouthwash as a lice treatment is very dangerous.
-It can cause eye injury, blindness, skin burns, poisoning, and your child can easily catch on fire.
+Using Listerine mouthwash as a lice treatment is dangerous.
+It can cause eye injury, blindness, skin burns, and poisoning, and your child can easily catch on fire.
 Since Listerine is not a good lice treatment, it’s not worth the risk.

 If you're struggling with lice and you want to get rid of lice permanently then follow along with the My Lice Advice Video System and get rid of lice by the end of the day.

 Theresa is a Registered Nurse and lice expert with years of experience curing children of lice.
 She owns a lice treatment center in the US which is where she perfected the Step-by-Step Video System proven to get rid of lice.
 She also works with government agencies and schools helping those with the worst head lice cases in America.

 Her greatest passion is empowering parents by teaching parents online how to do a professional lice treatment on their child at home.
 She is the Lice Coach for the My Lice Advice Step-by-Step Video System.